We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - fever over 101˚F (38˚C)

 - pain or burning sensations in the throat or mouth

 - chest pain

 Many over-the-counter medications can ease stomach pain and burping caused by indigestion or heartburn.
-Consult with a pharmacist or medical professional for advice on their use.
+Talk to a pharmacist or a medical professional for advice on their use.
 Always follow package instructions when consuming over-the-counter medications.

 If you are belching excessively or if your stomach is distended and you cannot expel the air, lying on your side may help.
 Adopting a knees-to-chest position can also be helpful.
 Hold the position until the gas passes.

 Avoid eating and drinking quickly, drinking carbonated beverages, and chewing gum if you are experiencing abdominal pain and excessive burping.
 These may make the problem worse.

 Not all causes of abdominal pain and burping can be prevented.
 You can reduce your risk by:

 - eating slowly